ShayanHaghighi/portfolio/project-data/chess-engine.md

 ---

-# Walkthrough

-## Engine Architecture Overview
+# Engine Architecture Overview
-The engine follows a clear separation between game management, board evaluation, and search logic.

----
+The flow of logic within the engine is as follows:

+1. Generate action set (i.e. all possible moves)
+2. **Prune** action set (for moves that are unlikely to be good/have already been searched)
+3. **Order** action set (to search best lines first)
+4. Perform **static analysis** of board
+5. Repeat

+These actions are iteratively performed to search the input space of possible moves.

-## Board Evaluation
+## Static Board Evaluation
 To evaluate the board, a **material + positional scoring system** is used via **Piece-Square Tables (PSTs)**.
 Each piece gets a base score plus a bonus or penalty based on its strategic position.
 For example, the king has the following PST:

 |        |        |     |     |     |     |        |        |